carun/carun.github.io/content/blog/2025-05-23-a-game-of-observation.md

   Anything arising from the six sense bases.
 Label them, and return to the breath.
 That's all the attention they deserve.

-This is **Vipassana**, a game of pure observation.
+This is **Vipassanā**, a game of pure observation.
 No winners, no losers, only a growing awareness, moment by moment.

 Feel fresh.
 Feel light.
 Just observe.